-We will be closed for the holiday Between Friday march 29th and March 31st.
-We will open back up on Monday April 1st.
+We will be closed for the holidays beginning December 24th Returning On January 2 – We will be open for donations on Saturday January 4th 9-12.
 We are located at 2275 16th ave SW Cedar Rapids.
 If you are not able to donate during our open times please call for an appointment.
 319-382-2882 To request a donation pick up please complete the pick up form on this site.

 Call us : (319) 382-2882